zalaya/jade/README.md

-# Jade
+# Kora

-Java Auto Documentation Engine delivers a modular core to automatically generate, format, and manage project documentation with templates, plugins, and workflows.
+Kora is a self-hosted documentation management and versioning platform designed for organizations that prioritize data sovereignty and local infrastructure.
+It allows teams to create, manage, and version technical and business documentation without relying on external servers or cloud services.